A lustrous

 -SOUTH FLORIDA CLASSICAL REVIEW

-In the 21- 22 season she was the Third Prize winner of the Gerda Lissner Foundation International Operetta and Zarzuela Competition, and subsequently made her Carnegie Hall debut singing in the winner's concert.
-Recent operatic credits include her role and house debut as Musetta in La Bohème with Vero Beach Opera and her return to Pensacola Opera as Rosalba in Florencia en el Amazonas.
+In the 21- 22 season, she was the Third Prize winner of the Gerda Lissner Foundation International Operetta and Zarzuela Competition, and subsequently made her Carnegie Hall debut singing in the winner's concert.
+She was seen in concert and in the role of Musetta in La bohème with Vero Beach Opera; and joined Greg Zelek, Principal Organist for the Madison Symphony Orchestra, for their Voices of Spring Organ Gala on the MSO stage.

 A champion of contemporary music, Ms. Saavedra has had the opportunity to collaborate with composers and contemporary music ensembles on several projects.
-This fall, led by music director Jeffrey Milarsky, she made her Lincoln Center-Alice Tully Hall debut singing George Crumb’s Ancient Voices of Children with the leading ensemble in New York City’s contemporary music scene: AXIOM.

 wonderful as